By Dixon Yang, MD

 Introduction

 A 58-year-old man presents with worsening dyspnea and nonproductive cough for five days.
 Significant history includes a recent hospitalization for congestive heart failure.
-He is afebrile with …
+He …

 By Amar Parikh, MD